scipp/scipp/doc/design.md

 Overall however, it should have no influence on the `Dataset` design, i.e., it seems safe to postpone a decision until we have a clearer understanding of how `Dataset` will be used in practice and how it will get integrated in the current Mantid ecosystem.

+### <a name="design-details:floating-point-precision-compile-time"></a>Floating-point precision can be set at compile time

+##### Rationale

+Mantid currently uses double precision for time-of-flight, counts, and values derived from the former two.
+Using single precision could give a performance improvement of the order of 2x.
+Apart from global accumulation (which could be done in double precision) there appear to be no (or few) operations where double precision would be required.
+Taking the step to *always* use single precision for those variables would probably too large a risk.

+##### Implementation

+- Define the precision of relevant variables (`Data::Value`, `Data::Variance`, `Data::Tof`, `Coord::Tof`, ...) at compile time.
+- Run all tests for both the single- and the double-precision versions of the library.
+- Provide two library versions, probably with a default.
+  For example, we could initially default to using the double-precision library, using the single-precision version only on demand for applications with high performance demands after the particular workflow has been validated to be correct in single precision.
+  At a later point, in case we have convinced ourselves that the single-precision version is always sufficient, the default could be changed.

+It is not entirely clear how much development overhead this would cause for code depending on this library.
+More code is likely to be templated for the precision (`double` and `single`).
+However, the development cost for this library itself would be rather minor, so there is very little risk involved in supporting it from the beginning.

 ## <a name="implementation"></a>Implementation